keerthanamg/keerthanamg.github.io/README.md

 - SSLC -> Science at G.S.
 English School (_May 2007 - Mar 2018_)

 ## Work Experience
+**Prompt Engineer @ Zensar Technologies Ltd. (_October 2024 - Present_)**
+- Currently working on a project with NVIDIA on advanced data-driven projects, focusing on prompt engineering, data annotation, image classification, and labeling to support machine learning models.
+- I contribute to refining AI systems by ensuring high-quality datasets and enhancing the accuracy of computer vision algorithms.

 **Artificial Intelligence Intern @ Pantech Solutions (_March 2024 - June 2024_)**
 - Collaborated with cross-functional teams on real-time AI projects.
 -  Gained hands-on experience in building and fine-tuning Gen AI models, ensuring high accuracy and performance across live applications.